 The Daily Juice Company cited a ‘sustained reduction in demand’ as the reason for its decision.
 A company representative told a radio station: ” We changed the pack size, we refreshed packaging.
 We also launched a new variety pack, but it didn’t matter what we did, we couldn’t stop that decline and it has continued at 10 percent.”

-The Daily Juice Company is now part of Lion (formerly Lion National Foods), which is in turn owned by the Japanese company Kirin.
+The Daily Juice Company became part of Lion (formerly Lion National Foods), which was in turn owned by the Japanese company Kirin.
+In 2020 Bega Cheese bought the dairy and drinks division of Lion, establishing Bega Dairy and Drinks Co.
+Ltd, returning the Daily Juice Company to Australian ownership.